Taymen30/MovieMaster/README.md

 ## Technologies 🛠️

-- **React**: The core library used for building interactive user interfaces. ⚛️
+- **React**: The core library used for building an interactive user interfaces. ⚛️
-- **JavaScript**: The primary programming language used in React development. 📜
+- **JavaScript**: The primary programming language used in React for development. 📜
 - **HTML**: Markup language for creating web pages and defining structure. 🌐
 - **CSS**: Stylesheets for formatting and styling the user interface. 🎨
 - **AJAX and Fetch**: Techniques for asynchronous data retrieval and updates. 🔄